RenderKit/ospray/doc/api.md

   Name                Description
   ------------------- ----------------------------------------------------------
-  OSP_FB_COLOR        RGB color including alpha OSP_FB_DEPTH        euclidean distance to the camera (_not_ to the image plane), as linear 32\ bit float; for multiple samples per pixel their minimum is taken
+  OSP_FB_COLOR        RGB color including alpha OSP_FB_DEPTH        distance to the camera, as linear 32\ bit float; euclidean or projected distance is selected via parameter `projectedDepth`; for multiple samples per pixel the closest is taken
-  OSP_FB_ACCUM        accumulation buffer for progressive refinement OSP_FB_VARIANCE     for estimation of the current noise level if OSP_FB_ACCUM is also present, see [rendering] OSP_FB_NORMAL       accumulated world-space normal of the first non-specular hit, as vec3f OSP_FB_ALBEDO       accumulated material albedo (color without illumination) at the first non-specular hit, as vec3f OSP_FB_ID_PRIMITIVE primitive index of the first hit, as uint32 OSP_FB_ID_OBJECT    geometric/volumetric model `id`, if specified, or index in [group] of first hit, as uint32 OSP_FB_ID_INSTANCE  user defined [instance] `id`, if specified, or instance index of first hit, as uint32
+  OSP_FB_ACCUM        accumulation buffer for progressive refinement OSP_FB_VARIANCE     for estimation of the current noise level if `OSP_FB_ACCUM` is also present, see [rendering] OSP_FB_FIRST_NORMAL accumulated world-space normal of the *first* hit, as vec3f OSP_FB_NORMAL       accumulated world-space normal of the first *non-specular* hit (for denoising), as vec3f OSP_FB_ALBEDO       accumulated material albedo (color without illumination) at the first non-specular hit (for denoising), as vec3f
+  OSP_FB_POSITION     accumulated world-space position of the first hit, as vec3f OSP_FB_ID_PRIMITIVE primitive index of the first hit, as uint32 OSP_FB_ID_OBJECT    geometric/volumetric model `id`, if specified, or index in [group] of first hit, as uint32 OSP_FB_ID_INSTANCE  user defined [instance] `id`, if specified, or instance index of first hit, as uint32